bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 Lower learning rate and rise the epoches may work but it took a long time to get the final result.
 Consider the efficiency, I decide to use still 0.01.

+For the optimizer, I use AdamOptimizer.
+It has 2 parameter which I tuned it for a while.
+Beta1 =0.8 beta2=0.9.
+These 2 parameters are for learning rate decay.
+And I tried several values and decide to use 0.8 and 0.9 as my final value.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.